-Eight people killed in blaze at Ukraine hotel
+Death toll rises to nine after blaze at Ukraine hotel

-Eight people were killed in a fire that broke out in a hotel in Ukraine, the state emergency services authority said.
+Nine people were killed in a fire that broke out in a hotel in Ukraine, the state emergency services authority said.

 Firefighters were called to the blaze early on Saturday at Tokyo Star in Odessa, a port city on the Black Sea in the south of the country.